 May 30, 2025

-The rising demand for renewable energy development and the adoption of new technologies in Chile has revealed a shortage of professionals specialized in this field.
-This reality “is mainly affecting emerging technologies such as green hydrogen, where the educational offerings are still scarce and the few existing training centers are concentrated in certain regions,” says Daniel Olivares, Director of Civil Engineering in Energy at Universidad Adolfo Ibáñez and researcher at the Center for Energy Transition.
-In technologies like wind and solar, “the gap is smaller,” he notes, although he points out the continued need for more technically skilled professionals with a systemic vision.
+This reality “is primarily affecting emerging technologies such as green hydrogen, where the training offered is still incipient and few centers have adequate laboratories,” says Daniel Olivares, director of Civil Engineering in Energy at Adolfo Ibáñez University and researcher at the Center for Energy Transition at the same university.
+In technologies such as wind and solar, “the gap is smaller,” he asserts, although he notes that there remains a need for more integrated profiles with a systemic vision.

 Opportunities